CodeBreaker-E404/cinema-queue/README.md

 - Download the zip file to your resources folder
 - Un-zip the file and ensure it is named cinema-queue
 - Add ensure cinema-queue after hypnonema in your server.cfg
-- Configure the queue for the default screen in client.lua
+- Configure the queue for the default screen in server.lua
-- Add custom queues in client.lua (optional)
+- Add custom queues in server.lua (optional)
 - Restart your server

 ## Starting Order